VinFast makes U.S. debut at L.A. show with 2 electric crossovers

 - The full-size, three-row VF e36, with ranges of 301 and 422 miles.

-The VFs are equipped with smart infotainment, including in-car control features such as a voice assistant, a virtual assistant and e-commerce services, to name a few.
+The crossovers are equipped with smart infotainment, including in-car control features such as a voice assistant, a virtual assistant and e-commerce services, to name a few.

 Michael Lohscheller, CEO of VinFast, told Automotive News that the company is anchored by three key pillars: providing consumers with an appealing world-class product, reasonable pricing and great customer service, which will include a mobile customer team.